TuryahabwaPaul/Crop-disease-classification-and-detection/README.md

 ### 🍃 Task 1: Cocoa Detection with YOLOv8
 We use the **YOLOv8 object detection model** to predict cocoa readiness by detecting objects in images.
 This notebook demonstrates how to train and fine-tune the model for optimal performance.

-### 🧠 Task 2: Cocoa Classification with EfficientNetB0
+### 🧠 Task 2: Maize disease Classification with EfficientNetB0
-To classify the detected cocoa pods into different stages of readiness, we fine-tuned **EfficientNetB0**, a lightweight yet powerful convolutional neural network, optimized for mobile deployment.
+To classify the maize leaves into different stages of readiness, we fine-tuned **EfficientNetB0**, a lightweight yet powerful convolutional neural network, optimized for mobile deployment.

 ---